Jaredslocker21/yourcommunity/README.md

 **Error Pages**

-``USER STORY - As a developer, I need to implement a 404 error message``
+``USER STORY - As a developer, I need to implement a 404 error message`` `` USER STORY - As a User I cannot CREATE, EDIT, or DELETE other peoples content ``

 * You are not logged in error page while member is not loged in.